UoB-COMSM0166/2025-group-30/README.md

 - Exit: Return to the main menu or quit the session.

 #### 4. Start Game & In-Game Actions
-Once the game starts, the Player can perform five essential actions and probably trigger an extended action:
+The Player can start the game, which **includes** mainly five essential in-game actions and will probably trigger an **extended action**:

 - Stack Hay: The core gameplay mechanic.